Alchemys/gp-test-repo-a/README.md

 # gp-test-repo-a
-Git test repo initial state
+Git test repo this change will be deleted when the branch is deleted without merging.